Aliases for GABRB2 Gene

 GeneCards Summary for GABRB2 Gene

 GABRB2 (Gamma-Aminobutyric Acid Type A Receptor Subunit Beta2) is a Protein Coding gene.
-Diseases associated with GABRB2 include Epileptic Encephalopathy, Infantile Or Early Childhood, 2 and Undetermined Early-Onset Epileptic Encephalopathy.
-Among its related pathways are Nicotine addiction and Sweet Taste Signaling.
+Diseases associated with GABRB2 include Developmental And Epileptic Encephalopathy 92 and Undetermined Early-Onset Epileptic Encephalopathy.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
 Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRB1.

 UniProtKB/Swiss-Prot Summary for GABRB2 Gene

 Ligand-gated chloride channel which is a component of the heteropentameric receptor for GABA, the major inhibitory neurotransmitter in the brain (PubMed:8264558, PubMed:19763268, PubMed:27789573, PubMed:29950725).
 Plays an important role in the formation of functional inhibitory GABAergic synapses in addition to mediating synaptic inhibition as a GABA-gated ion channel (PubMed:23909897, PubMed:25489750).
 The gamma2 subunit is necessary but not sufficient for a rapid formation of active synaptic contacts and the synaptogenic effect of this subunit is influenced by the type of alpha and beta subunits present in the receptor pentamer (By similarity).
 The alpha1/beta2/gamma2 receptor and the alpha2/beta2/gamma2 receptor exhibit synaptogenic activity (PubMed:23909897, PubMed:25489750).
 Functions also as histamine receptor and mediates cellular responses to histamine (By similarity).